gbm1015/deep-learning-challenge/README.md

 ## Overview of the Analysis

-1. The dataset charity_data.csv contains organization related features (variables) about the 34,300 organizations that requested funding from the non-profit foundation Alphabet Soup.
-75,036 of the loans are identified as low-risk loans (loan_status=0) and the remaining 2,500 loans are identified as high-risk loans (loan_status=1).
-The purpose of the analysis is to build a machine learning model that would predict the classification of loans into "low-risk" vs. "high-risk" loans; that is, to predict the loan_status.
+1. The dataset charity_data.csv contains organization related features (variables) about the 34,299 organizations that requested funding from the non-profit foundation Alphabet Soup.
+18,261 of the organizations are identified as "using the funds effectively" (IS-SUCCESSFUL = 1) and the remaining 16,038 organizations are identified as "not using the funds effectively" (IS-SUCCESSFUL = 0).
+The purpose of the analysis is to build a neural network model that would predict the classification of organizations into "successful" vs. "not successful" in using the funds effectively.

 2. The dataset also contained the following loan and borrowers' related features (variables) to be included as potential predictors in the logistic regression model.
 Those variables included:
    - The size of the loan.